5jt/dyalog-cookbook/manuscript/04_packaging.md

 T> Use the *Version* button to bind to the EXE information about the application, author, version, copyright and so on.
 These pieces of information will show in the "Properties/Details" tab of the resulting EXE.
 Note that in order to use the cursor keys or "Home" or "End" _within_ a cell the "Version" dialog box requires you to enter "in-cell" mode by pressing F2.

-T> Specify an icon file to replace the Dyalog icon with one of your own.
+T> You might specify an icon file to replace the Dyalog icon with your own one.

 Let's run it.
 From a command line: